rich-murphey/gnu-graphics/README.md

 Seventh Edition Unix defined an interface betwwen them, the [device independent plot file format](https://www.unix.com/man-page/v7/5/plot/), and an [API for generating plot files](https://www.unix.com/man-page/v7/3X/plot/).
-This facilitated developing support for new output devices, and integrating it with other software, such as desktop publishing.
+This approach simplifies developing support for new output devices and integration with desktop publishing software.

-Rich Murphey is the original author.
+Rich Murphey is the original author of GNU Graphics.
 He developed it to produce graphics for for his doctoral disseration.
 He assigned the copyright to the Free Software Foundation, and it was later extended and renamed GNU Plotutils.